Getting Started¶

 If you have your own Storage (e.g. S3) available, you can deploy Lakekeeper using docker compose, deploy on Kubernetes, deploy the pre-build Binary directly or compile Lakekeeper yourself.

-Lakekeeper is currently only compatible with Postgres >= 15.
+Lakekeeper is currently compatible with Postgres >= 15.

 Deployment¶